max1220/lua-getch/README.md

 luarocks make --local
 ```

-When installing locally you need to tell Lua where to look for modules
+When installing locally, or as non-root user you need to tell Lua where to
-installed using Luarocks, e.g.:
+look for modules installed using Luarocks using the LUA_PATH environmente variable.
+Luarocks can generate this variable:

 ```
 luarocks path >> ~/.bashrc
 ```